yabwe/medium-editor/README.md

 ## MediumButton

 Patrick Stillhart developed a new and improved way to add buttons to our toolbar.
+With it you can add HTML or javascript buttons.
 Check it out at:

 [https://github.com/arcs-/MediumButton](https://github.com/arcs-/MediumButton)

 ## Extensions